sleepycatx/book_report/README.md

 # book_report
-take down some important ideas from documents and books
+Take down some important ideas from documents and books.